tamunoWoks/database_systems/db_languages.md

 Execution of the preceding DDL statement creates the `department` table with three columns: `dept_name`, `building`, and `budget`, each of which has a specific data type associated with it.

 The SQL DDL also supports a number of types of integrity constraints.
 For example, one can specify that the `dept_name` attribute value is a `primary key`, ensuring that no two departments can have the same department name.
 As another example, one can specify that the `dept_name` attribute value appearing in any `instructor` record must also appear in the `dept_name` attribute of some record of the `department` table.

+### Data-Manipulation Language:
+A data-manipulation language (DML) is a language that enables users to access or manipulate data as organized by the appropriate data model.
+The types of access are:
+- Retrieval of information stored in the database.
+- Insertion of new information into the database.
+- Deletion of information from the database.
+- Modification of information stored in the database.